yunpeng-shi/MPLS/README.md

 This repo contains matlab files for implementing the method of the papers

 [Message Passing Least Squares Framework and Its Applications in Rotation Synchronization](https://arxiv.org/pdf/2007.13638.pdf), Yunpeng Shi and Gilad Lerman, ICML 2020.

 [Robust Group Synchronization via Cycle-Edge Message Passing](https://arxiv.org/pdf/1912.11347.pdf), Gilad Lerman and Yunpeng Shi, arXiv preprint, 2019.

-MPLS is a powerful alternative for the popular IRLS (Iteratively Reweighted Least Squares) algorithm for solving the general problem of group synchronization (and rotation averaging as a special case).
+MPLS is a powerful alternative to the popular IRLS (Iteratively Reweighted Least Squares) algorithm for solving the general problem of group synchronization (and rotation averaging as a special case).

 ## Usage
 Download matlab files to the same directory.
 Checkout and run the following demo code.